jfranmatheu/B3D-NSMUI/README.md

 ---
-"brush quickset" addon by Jean Ayer aka Vrav https://blenderartists.org/t/sculpt-paint-edit-workflow-suite-new-grow-sel-to-cursor/553819
+"brush quickset" addon by Jean Ayer aka Vrav https://blenderartists.org/t/sculpt-paint-edit-workflow-suite-new-grow-sel-to-cursor/553819 I take the base of this addon and extend its functionality, improve it, as well as fixing some bugs that it had

 Icons for dyntopo detailing (Relative, Brush and Constant + high, mid and low) made by g3n.es